-He completed the 2018 season by successfully defending his world championship title in Gold Coast, Australia.
-It was his third career world crown.
+Stefan Daniel completed the 2019 season by successfully defending his world championship title in Lausanne, Switzerland.
+It was his fourth career world crown.

 Daniel made history in 2016 becoming the first Canadian triathlete ever to win a Paralympic Games medal with a silver in Rio where the sport made its Paralympic debut.